xapian/xapian/xapian-applications/omega/docs/overview.rst

    - image/vnd.djvu
    - ignore (magic token to tell omindex to quietly ignore such files)

+You can specify ``*`` as the MIME sub-type for ``--filter``, for example if you have a filter you want to apply to any video files, you could specify it using ``--filter 'video/*:index-video-file'``.
+Note that this is checked right after checking for the exact MIME type, so will override any built-in filters which would otherwise match.
+Also you can't use arbitrary wildcards, just ``*`` for the entire sub-type.
+And be careful to quote ``*`` to protect it from the shell.

 By default, files with the following extensions are marked as 'ignore'::

    - a